flutter/website/src/development/platform-integration/ios/app-extensions.md

 [Apple's documentation][].

 ## How do you add an app extension to your Flutter app?
-App extensions are miniature apps.

 To add an app extension to your Flutter app, add the extension point *target* to your Xcode project.

-1. Open your project in Xcode.
+1. Open the default Xcode workspace in your project by running `open ios/Runner.xcworkspace` in a terminal window from your Flutter project directory.
-   In your IDE, right-click on the `ios` directory in your project and select **Open in Xcode**.
 1. In Xcode, select **File -> New -> Target** from the menu bar.

     <figure class="site-figure {{include.class}}">